 The HA will accept a family with a valid voucher from another jurisdiction and either administer or absorb the voucher.
 When administering assistance for the family, a Portability Voucher will be issued with the same start date as the initial HA.
 The initial HA may grant extensions in accordance with Federal Regulations.
 All port-in supporting documents are to be received by mail and EIV's must be in a sealed envelope for confidential purposes to ensure HUD compliance.
 Incoming ports must have a minimum of 45 days left on their voucher for complete processing.
 Anything less than 45 days will be returned to their initial PHA.
+The receiving PHA must issue a voucher to the ported family that does not expire before 30 calendar days from the expiration date of the initial PHA's voucher.
+The receiving PHA must contact the initial PHA if the family's voucher expires before the family arrives at the receiving PHA to determine whether the initial PHA will extend the voucher [24 CFR 982.355(c)(13)].
 Initially, the HA will issue a subsidy based on the family composition listed in the initial PHA's 50058.
 The subsidy issued will be based on the receiving HA's current subsidy standards (HACR).
 If the receiving PHA (HACR) is not absorbing, any changes must be approved by the initial PHA.